nerou42/LargeArrayBuffer/README.md

 `composer require nerou/large-array-buffer`

-There are pretty much no dependencies with a single exception:
+There are pretty much no dependencies with some exceptions:

-If you want to use the `toJSONFile()` method, you need to install `ext-json` (PHP's PECL JSON extension) as well.
+- If you want to use the `toJSONFile()` method, you need to install `ext-json` (PHP's PECL JSON extension) as well.
+- If you want to use LZ4 compression, `ext-lz4` is required.
+See [php-ext-lz4](https://github.com/kjdev/php-ext-lz4).

 ## Usage